forestgrape/coronavirus/coronavirus.md

 ## Habitat
 [in rework]
-As outlined in [tropism](#tropism) there is a variety of conditions for a virus to start to metabolism and even more too successfully replicate.
+As outlined in the section [tropism](#tropism) there is a variety of conditions for a virus to start to metabolism and even more too successfully replicate.
 These environments form the habitat of a virus strain:
 ><span id='habitat'> The *Habitat* of a virus are the locations which are frequently infected: [cells](#infected-cell), tissues, organs or [organism](#infectable-organism).
 E.g. Sars-CoV-2 frequently infects alveolar type 2 epithelial cells.
 These are called a habitat as well as the surrounding organ: the human lungs and the host organism: us humans </span>

 ### Organisms Habitat aka Hosts